tuckerweibell/recipe/src/components/EzPage/EzPage.md

 ### Page Sections

 You can use `EzPageSection` to create layouts that have a left or right sidebar.
-Passing `use="aside"` createds a sidebar and `use="main"` creates the associated "two thirds ish" section.
+Passing `use="aside"` creates a sidebar and `use="main"` creates the associated "two thirds ish" section.

 ```jsxwide
 <EzPage>